Scott Gaille

-Shelby Scott Gaille (born 1969) is an American lawyer, petroleum executive, and academic.
-He is on the faculties of Rice University’s Graduate School of Business and the University of Chicago Law School.
-Gaille is the author of seven books and an influential figure on the topic of energy law.
+Shelby Scott Gaille (born 1969) is an American lawyer and academic.
+He is on the faculty of The University of Chicago Law School and previously taught for 16 years at Rice University’s Graduate School of Business.
+Gaille is the author of eight books and an influential figure on the topic of energy law.
 Having traveled to more than 100 countries, Gaille has built business relationships with a culturally diverse range of partners from around the globe.

 Early life and education

 Born in Corpus Christi, Texas, Gaille graduated from the University of Texas at Austin (B.A., 1992, High Honors and Phi Beta Kappa), majoring in Government and minoring in Philosophy, and from the University of Chicago Law School (Doctor of Law, 1995, High Honors and Order of the Coif).
 Gaille was an Olin Fellow in Law and Economics at the University of Chicago, where he was elected to the University of Chicago Law Review and served as Executive Editor of the Harvard Journal of Law and Public Policy.
 Through various economic workshops at the University of Chicago, Mr. Gaille participated in the analysis of certain issues with Nobel Laureates Ronald Coase and Gary Becker, and worked as a research assistant to The Honorable Judge Richard Posner of the United States Court of Appeals for the 7th Circuit.